BDC Hamburger Icon

 How can you protect your business from credit card fraud?

-• Install automated blocking software.
-Most engineering teams can use simple blocking software for high-velocity attacks, but more sophisticated attacks need specialized software.
+• Install automated blocking software: Most engineering teams can use simple blocking software for high-velocity attacks, but more sophisticated attacks need dedicated software.
 Some vendors specialize in this type of real-time fraud detection.
 Make sure your solution can quickly adjust to changing attack patterns and deliver obfuscation strategies to make it harder for fraudsters to complete a sale.

-• Use AVS responses.
-An address verification service (AVS) matches the billing address input at checkout with the address on file with the credit card company.
+• Use address verification service (AVS) responses.
+An AVS matches the billing address input at checkout with the address on file with the credit card company.
 If it doesn’t match, the credit card company will still let the transaction go through, but you can set safeguards or use other fraud prevention tools to research the matter.

-• Require card security codes.
-When companies store credit card information, they can’t store the CSV or CVV codes, and cybercriminals will typically not have this information.
+• Require card security codes: When companies store credit card information, they can’t store the comma-separated values or card verification value codes and cybercriminals will typically not have this information.
 By requiring the code at checkout, you can ward off criminals.

 Did you find this content helpful?